-14 Absolute Facts About The Rocky Horror Picture Show
+14 Facts About The Rocky Horror Picture Show for Its 45th Anniversary

 What would eventually become The Rocky Horror Show, and later The Rocky Horror Picture Show, began as a way for Richard O’Brien “to spend winter evenings” when he wasn’t working as an actor.
 O’Brien poured his love of science fiction and horror films into the initial Rocky Horror songs, and eventually he showed the material to director Jim Sharman while they were working on a play together.
 Sharman took a liking to it, and convinced London’s Royal Court theater to give him a few weeks in the venue’s tiny Upstairs theater to stage a production.
 It played for only a few dozen people a night, but eventually grew a following.
 Not bad for something that started as the equivalent “doing the crossword puzzle” for O’Brien.